PHPFastCGI/phpfastcgi.github.io/_posts/2015-08-21-should-I-use-phpfastcgi.markdown

 If you are using apache's [mod_fastcgi][mod_fastcgi] to process manage your application, a graceful reload of the web server may be your best option.

+## Memory Segregation

+Static memory and global variables are well documented enemies.
+If you intend to create a FastCGI application, you should avoid these like the plague.

+Any scenario where a HTTP request could influence, interfere or read memory that is shared by a later (or earlier) HTTP request is an opportunity for an attacker.

 ## Memory Leaks

 Although this is changing, PHP applications and frameworks are not usually designed to run for long periods of time.
 Anyone who has ever worked with a low level language (such as C or C++) will understand that the traditional PHP developer approach to memory allocation is incredibly lacking in any form of principal or organization.